cleesmith/storygrind/README.md

 * **World Writer** - Develops comprehensive world-building documents from your outline

-* **Chapter Writer** - Drafts new chapters based on your outline and existing manuscript
+* **Chapter Writer** - Drafts new chapters based on your outline plus any existing manuscript, and appends chapters as it writes them

 ---